 West Asian Clothing

-Nobody knows for sure who invented clothing, or when, but most likely people were already wearing clothing when they walked out of Africa to West Asia about 60,000 years ago.
-We think that clothing was invented about this time because genetic mutations show that's about how long ago body lice evolved from head lice, and body lice can only live on clothing.
-This clothing was probably furs and leather made from animal skins.
+June 2016 - Most likely people were already wearing clothing about 60,000 years ago when they first walked or sailed out of Africa to West Asia.
+Clothing must have been invented about this time because genetic mutations show that's about how long ago body lice evolved from head lice, and body lice can only live on clothing.
+This early clothing was probably furs and leather made from animal skins, like this man wearing a sheepskin skirt.

-Sometime around 9,000 BC, people in West Asia began wearing clothes made by spinning and weaving cloth and sewing the cloth with needles.
-Probably sewing with needles - came to West Asia from further north in Central Asia, where colder weather made people more interested in clothing.
+Sometime around 5,000 BC, people in West Asia began wearing clothes made by spinning and weaving cloth and sewing the cloth with bone needles.
+Probably sewing with needles came to West Asia from further north in Central Asia, where colder weather made people more interested in clothing.
 But the earliest evidence of weaving comes from Turkey, in West Asia, and maybe West Asian people invented weaving.

 Hittite musicians in long and short tunics